 Ellen J. Fried earned a Master's Degree in Food Studies from NYU.
 Ms. Fried's food focused professional activities included legal consultant to the Center for Science in the Public Interest, research at the Rudd Center for Food Policy and Obesity, panel and workshop appearances, and multiple journal articles.
-She currently teaches food policy in the Department, manages a weekly farmer's market in Westchester County, and practices law in NYC.
+She currently teaches food laws and regulations in the Department and practices law in New York City.

 Wendy Leynse holds a doctorate in Anthropology and French Studies from NYU, an MA in French Cultural Studies from Columbia University, and a BA in French Linguistics from Cornell University.
 Dr. Leynse’s research has focused on child socialization and food habits in France, where she has lived on several occasions, including a year of ethnographic fieldwork funded by Chateaubriand and AIWF in France grants.
 An active participant in networks of Food Studies and Anthropology of Food scholars for over fifteen years, she has also published in European Studies and has contributed to Scribner's Encyclopedia of Food and Culture.
 Currently, her interests include community efforts related to improving school lunch, school garden projects, farm-to-school programs, and wellness policies in the U.S. and abroad.

 Anne E. McBride is the culinary program and editorial director for strategic initiatives at The Culinary Institute of America and the director of the Experimental Cuisine Collective.
-She is the co-author of two cookbooks with famed pastry chef François Payard, and of Culinary Careers: How to Get Your Dream Job in Food and Les Petits Macarons: Colorful French Confections to Make at Home.
-She regularly writes on topics related to professional and experimental cooking, including contributions to Gastronomica, the Oxford Encyclopedia of Food and Drink in America, and Food Cultures of the World.
+She is the co-author of three cookbooks with famed pastry chef François Payard, and of Culinary Careers: How to Get Your Dream Job in Food and Les Petits Macarons: Colorful French Confections to Make at Home.
+She regularly writes on topics related to professional and experimental cooking, including contributions to Food Arts, Gastronomica, the Oxford Encyclopedia of Food and Drink in America, and Food Cultures of the World.
 McBride is working on her PhD in food studies at NYU and sits on the board of the Association for the Study of Food and Society, the James Beard Foundation Awards Committee, and The Culinary Trust.

 Yael Raviv is the Director of Umami food and art festival, a non-profit arts organization bringing together artists and food professionals since 2008.
 She received her Ph.D from the Department of Performance Studies at NYU in 2002 and has been writing about food and nationalism in her native Israel and about food and art, for a variety of publications.

-Irene Sax is a restaurant reviewer for the New York Daily News and a cookbook reviewer for Epicurious.com.
-Previously, she was the food editor of Newsday and New York Newsday, reviewed inexpensive restaurants for the Daily News, and has written for Gourmet, Food & Wine, Bon Appetit, Saveur, Martha Stewart Living and Food Arts magazines.
-In 1995, she was named food editor of the year by the James Beard Foundation, and in 2000 she received a James Beard Journalism Award in Internet writing.
+Irene Sax was the food editor of Newsday and New York Newsday, reviewed inexpensive restaurants for the Daily News, and has written for Gourmet, Food & Wine, Bon Appetit, Saveur, Martha Stewart Living, Epicurious and Food Arts magazines.
+In 1995, she was named food editor of the year by the James Beard Foundation, and in 2000 she received the first James Beard Journalism Award for Internet writing.

-Christy Spackman earned a Master's in Food Chemistry from the University of Illinois at Urbana Champaign and has a Bachelor's in Molecular Biology and Chemistry from Brigham Young University.
+Christy Spackman earned a Master's in Food Chemistry from the University of Illinois at Urbana Champaign and a Bachelor's in Molecular Biology and Chemistry from Brigham Young University.
 Before commencing her PhD studies at NYU, she worked in the food industry and as a cellular biologist.
-Her research focuses on consumer behavior and on medicinal uses of industrial foods in France.
+Her research focuses on the role of sensorial sciences in shaping how consumers taste and understand foods.